What is the AEDC?

 Between 2004 and 2008 the Building Better Communities for Children project trialled the AEDC in 60 communities across Australia.
 This involved 56,752 children, 2,157 teachers from 1,012 schools (both government and non-government) from every state and territory (with the exception of the Northern Territory).
 Additionally, the AEDC is based on the Early Development Instrument developed in Canada which has included over 520,000 Canadian children.

 In 2009, the AEDC (formerly known as the Australian Early Development Index or AEDI) was conducted nationally for the first time, providing a snapshot of the early childhood development outcomes of children in Australia.

-In 2012 and 2015, the AEDC was conducted nationally for the second and third time.
-More than 95 per cent of schools with eligible children were included in each collection.
+The AEDC has been conducted nationally every three years since then (2012, 2015, 2018).
+More than 95 per cent of schools with eligible children participated in each collection.

 Ongoing AEDC funding will ensure that governments and communities continue to have the information they need to make a difference in the lives of young children and their families.
 The partnerships that have already developed, across education, health and community services, can continue to grow and build on the work already commenced.

 A population measure places the focus on the population or groups as well as the individual.
 The AEDC examines early childhood development across the whole community.
 Moving the focus of effort from the individual child to all children in the community can make a bigger difference in supporting efforts to create optimal early childhood development.